Tasty Recipes for the Home Cook

 • Turn dough into a large generously greased bowl.
 Swirl dough around to coat with oil.
 Cover and let rise at room temperature —1 hour for rapid rise yeast, 2 hours for active dry yeast.

-• Dough will double in size.
-Gently punch down dough to release air bubbles.
+• The dough will double in size.
+Gently punch down the dough to release air bubbles.
 Turn onto a work surface.
 Divide into 2 equal portions.

 • Press on one of the dough halves to form an 8-inch wide rectangle.
-Shape according to instructions of the recipe card or this Pinterest Pin.
+Shape according to the instructions on the recipe card or this Pinterest Pin.
 Shape the second dough half.

 • Place the dough, seam side down greased loaf pans.
 Grease a sheet of plastic wrap and cover loaves loosely, greased side down.
 Let the dough proof at room temperature for a second rise.